NetSparkleUpdater/NetSparkle/README.md

 ### NetSparkle.Interfaces.IUpdateAvailable UserWindow { get; set; }

 The user interface window that shows the release notes and asks the user to skip, later or update

+### NetSparkle.SecurityProtocolType { get; set; }

+The security protocol (`System.Net.SecurityProtocolType`) used by NetSparkle.
+Setting this property will also set this property for the current AppDomain of the caller.
+Needs to be set to `SecurityProtocolType.Tls12` for some cases, such as downloading something over HTTPS for a GitHub pages site.

 ## Public Events